 Can Vegans Eat Cream of Mushroom Soup ?

-Affirmative, 100% absolutely we can!
+Affirmative – 100% absolutely yes!
 Not only that but we also make the best version of it and that’s a fact.
-It’s totally dairy free and good for you.
+It’s completely dairy-free and good for you.
 You can even eat the entire pot If you wanna, just do it when nobody’s watching because you shall be judged no matter what they tell you.

 I’m pretty sure I could pitch a tent and sell this stuff right now, it’s that good my friends.

-- Mushrooms: it’s all about them duhhh, but the good thing is that you can use brown button mushrooms, baby bellas or a mix of wild ones or whatever variety id on sale.
+- Mushrooms: it’s all about them duhhh, but the good thing is that you can use brown button mushrooms, baby bellas, oysters, a mix of wild ones or whatever variety is on sale.

-Also If pureed soups are more your thing, just ladle it into your Vitamix and turn it into baby food, I think it’s way nicer this way but to each his own.
+- If pureed soups are more your thing, just carefully ladle it into your Vitamix and turn it into baby food, I think it’s way nicer this way with some texture but to each his own.

 How To Store Leftovers: